thriveweb/deking-new/content/posts/2019-06-27-types-of-decks.md

   noindex: false
   title: '15 Types of Decks Brisbane, Gold Coast Australia [Infographic]'
 ---
-There are at least 15 different types of decks suitable to add to the front, back, or side of your house or even as a freestanding deck.
+There are at least 15 different types of decks suitable to add to the front, back, or side of your house.
+You could even add a freestanding deck.
+They can come with or without patio roofing.

 DeKing Decks would be happy to build any of these for you if you are in living in South East QLD